 But it didn’t take long until the national press took note of the story.
-Supposedly, the President had read about Anna’s situation in the next morning’s Washington Post, and decided to turn the tables on whomever the prankster was that caused this mess.
+Supposedly, the President had read about Anna’s situation in the next morning’s Washington Post and decided to turn the tables on whoever the prankster was that caused this mess.

 He instructed the White House Press Secretary Stephen Early to make the arrangements to bring Anna to the White House.
 Early then contacted George Allen, a former district commissioner who was in charge of the President’s Birthday Ball celebration.

 Allen moved quickly and got Anna out of the police receiving home and, instead, put her up in a luxurious room at the famous Mayflower Hotel.
 For supervision, a police matron named Rose Myrtle Richardson was assigned to be her chaperone.
 Next up was a meeting at 11:40 AM with the man himself – the President of the United States.

 The meeting only lasted for five minutes, but it was one that Anna would remember fondly for the rest of her life.
 And what did they discuss?
 World peace.
 You see, Anna had a brilliant solution to bring a quick halt to the World War that was raging around the globe, and FDR was all ears.

 Okay.
 That never happened.
 They actually discussed fishing.
 FDR showed Anna his collection of trophies and stuffed fish that he collected while deep-sea fishing.

 He said, “But I’ll bet none of these is as big as the fish in West Virginia.”
 They exchanged birthday greetings and she was on her way.